What Is OSHA?

 - All federal agencies and their employees

-- In 26 states and two territories, OSHA-approved State Plans (which are "at least as effective" as OSHA) cover public sector employees.
-That includes anyone working for state, territorial, and local governments, including police officers and firefighters.
+- Public-sector employees in the 27 states and two territories where OSHA-approved State Plans (which are "at least as effective" as OSHA) apply to them.
+“Public-sector employees” are anyone who works for a state, territorial, or local government, including civil service jobs like police officers and firefighters.

 What is Covered by OSHA?

-OSHA has specific protections against exposure to hazards like:
+OSHA has specific protections against exposure to many different hazards, including:

 - Falls